UniversityOfSaintThomas/Cascade_documentation/capricorn/01_site_setup.md

     -   `University of St. Thomas: Data Definitions/Universal`
 -   Click Submit after each change

 :dart: By pointing the **Content Types Data Definition** to the University of St. Thomas universal data definition, all sites using capricorn receive updates when a module is updated.
 So all sites using capricorn get the benefit of any updates that are made.
-Each site has its own **Home Data Definition** because a homepage is always unique.
+Each site has its own **Home Data Definition** because a homepage is always unique **to that site**.

 ## Site Setup

-The **`site-setup`** file is in the root of the new site.
+The `New Instance: site-setup` file is in the root of the new site.
 This determines the structure of the main navigation.

 ### Go to Site Content > site-setup